Gilbert Wealth Articles

 EIN for a Solo 401(k)

-If you open a Solo 401k, it will ask for an EIN number.
-This is not the same number as your business EIN number, if you have one.
+If you open a Solo 401k, you will need to provide an EIN number.
+This is typically your business EIN number, if you have one.

 When you need a 401(k) EIN: